abdulbasidh/eBPF/README.md

 ## eBPF with OpenAPI

-1. Install requirement.txt
-pip3 install -r requirements.txt
+1. Install requirement.txt using pip3 install -r requirements.txt

 2. Check whether the below mentioned modules are installed.
 If not install them using sudo apt get install <module name>

 Required Modules
 * libelf-dev